canonical/testflinger/docs/reference/device-connector-types.rst

     * - ``oem``
       - Optional value to select the ``oemscript`` to run when specifying a ``url``, possible values are ``dell``, ``hp`` and ``lenovo``.

+.. list-table:: Supported ``provision_data`` keys for ``zapper_kvm`` with target any generic live ISOs
+    :header-rows: 1

+    * - Key
+      - Description
+    * - ``url``
+      - URL to a disk image that is downloaded and flashed to a USB storage device, which the DUT will then boot from.
+    * - ``robot_tasks``
+      - List of Robot snippets to run in sequence after the USB storage device is plugged into the DUT and the system restarted.
+The snippet ID is the relative path from the ``robot/snippets`` path in the Zapper repository.
+    * - ``live_image``
+      - Set to "true" to ensure that the Zapper considers the provision process complete at the end of KVM interactions defined by the specified `robot_tasks`, without needing to unplug the external media.
+    * - ``wait_until_ssh``
+      - If set to "false", the Zapper will skip the SSH connection attempt, which is normally performed at the end of provisioning as a form of boot assertion.
+This is primarily useful in cases where the live ISO does not include an SSH server.